thaocaoHPzbook/16S-Long-Reads-vs-Short-Reads/README.md

   --output-path short_reads_taxonomy_exported
 ```

-### Generate the scipts for comparison of genus and species between long and short reads
+### Comparison of genus and species between long and short reads
+**1. Generate the script for coparison the counted genus and species of long vs short reads**
 ```bash
 nano genus_species_analysis.py // generate the script, please find the script content in the file with same name
 ```